-Google reCAPTCHA We use Google reCAPTCHA in order to protect our website from abuse.
+We use Google reCAPTCHA in order to protect our website from spam and abuse.
 Google reCAPTCHA uses advanced risk analysis techniques to tell bots and humans apart.
 More information about Google reCAPTCHA can be found here.

 CAN YOU REJECT ALL COOKIES?